aprilbala/aprilbala.github.io/projects/project-1.md

 In addition, we had to "animate" some part of our applet shapes with the use of a loop.

-Here is a sample of what my applet looked like in action in the form of a GIF:
+Here is a GIF sample of what my applet looked like in action:

 <img src = "../images/applejuice.gif" width="20%">